Jorgeural/Transactions/README.md

+# Frontend Software Engineer Challenge
-# transactions
+## Rendering transactions

-> Recruitment challenge
+Clone this repository in the desired destination. and follow the Build Setup Instructions

 ## Build Setup